Peltigera wulingensis

 Peltigera wulingensis is a species of terricolous (ground-dwelling), foliose lichen in the family Peltigeraceae.
-It is found in northern China.
+Originally described from specimens found in northern China, it has since been recorded in Canada, Norway, and Russia.

 Taxonomy

 The lichen was formally described as new to science in 2013 by Liu-Fu Han and Shou-Yu Guo.
 The type specimen was collected from the Wuling Mountains (Hebei Province) at an altitude of 1820 m.
 Here it was found growing on the ground in a forest dominated by the trees Betula platyphylla, Larix principis-rupprechtii and Populus davidiana.
 This temperate zone locale is foggy and cloudy all year.
 The species epithet refers to the type locality.